securekey/pkcs11perf/README.md

-	--softVerify or -v              Soft Verify             Default: false --msg or -m                     Message to Sign by BCCSP using a generated key  Default: "Hello World" --iterations or -i              Number of times to run the PKCS11 Sign function Default: 100 --throttleSign or -t            Throttle between each PKCS11 Sign function      Default: 0s, ie no throttling --throttleVerify or -y          Throttle between each PKCS11 Verify function    Default: 0s, ie no throttling --concurrencyLimitSign or -c    Concurrency Limit of Sign function              Default: 250 --burstSign or -b               # of Burst calls of Sign function               Default: 10 --concurrencyLimitVerify or -f  Concurrency Limit of Verify function            Default: 250 --burstVerify or -e             # of Burst calls of Verify function             Default: 10
+	--softVerify or -v              Soft Verify             Default: false --msg or -m                     Message to Sign by BCCSP using a generated key  Default: "Hello World" --iterations or -i              Number of times to run the PKCS11 Sign function Default: 100 --concurrencyLimitSign or -c    Concurrency Limit of Sign function              Default: 50 --burstSign or -b               # of Burst calls of Sign function               Default: 5 --concurrencyLimitVerify or -f  Concurrency Limit of Verify function            Default: 50 --burstVerify or -e             # of Burst calls of Verify function             Default: 5 --signDelay or -t               Delay between each PKCS11 Sign function         Default: 0s --verifyDelay or -y             Delay between each PKCS11 Verify function       Default: 0s